awsdocs/amazon-sagemaker-developer-guide/doc_source/adapt-training-container.md

       ```

       The Dockerfile script performs the following tasks:
-      + `FROM tensorflow/tensorflow:2.2.0rc2-gpu-py3-jupyter` – Downloads the TensorFlow docker base image\.
-You can replace this with any docker base image you want to bring to build containers as well as AWS pre\-built container base images\.
+      + `FROM tensorflow/tensorflow:2.2.0rc2-gpu-py3-jupyter` – Downloads the TensorFlow Docker base image\.
+You can replace this with any Docker base image you want to bring to build containers, as well as with AWS pre\-built container base images\.
       + `RUN pip install sagemaker-training` – Installs [SageMaker Training Toolkit](https://github.com/aws/sagemaker-training-toolkit) that contains the common functionality necessary to create a container compatible with SageMaker\.
       + `COPY train.py /opt/ml/code/train.py` – Copies the script to the location inside the container that is expected by SageMaker\.
 The script must be located in this folder\.
       + `ENV SAGEMAKER_PROGRAM train.py` – Takes your training script `train.py` as the entrypoint script copied in the `/opt/ml/code` folder of the container\.
 This is the only environmental variable that you must specify when you build your own container\.